-The Catherine B. Reynolds Foundation Undergraduate Scholarship in Social Entrepreneurship is open to all full-time undergraduate students who will be completing their sophomore years in any NYU school in May of their application year with a scheduled graduation for the end of their second Reynolds year.
-Up to 10 undergraduate scholarship winners will receive up to a $20,000 tuition award each year for their final two years of study, a stipend for a summer internship between junior and senior years and an intensive two-year program.
+The Catherine B. Reynolds Foundation Undergraduate Scholarship has been awarded to over 40 undergraduate students from across NYU.
+Scholars receive up to a $20,000 tuition award for each of their final two years of study, a stipend for a summer internship between their junior and senior years and an intensive two-year curricular and co- curricular program that helps prepare them to be the next generation of social entrepreneurial leaders.

 Regardless of the developmental stage of the idea or where an applicant is on their social entrepreneurial trajectory, appropriate candidates are academically accomplished individuals from a wide variety of disciplines who have a demonstrable heritage of concern for issues of social importance, have distinguished themselves as a potential changemaker, and are committed to continuing to dedicate themselves to addressing issues of social importance in pattern breaking, sustainable, and scalable ways.

-Undergraduate Scholars will take part in a full range of programming and opportunities including:
+Undergraduate Scholars take part in a full range of programming and opportunities including:

 - The "Social Entrepreneurship in the 21st Century" Speaker Series: A city-wide speaker series bringing six influential leaders from various fields to NYU each year.